Exhibition Blocks

 Container Block

-You’ll begin by choosing a layout option (here, we’re using an equal split), and then add the Blocks you need in each column.
-In the left column, we have a Text Block and an Audio Block.
-In the right column, a Video Block and a Links Block.
-Notice that we've relocated the Universal Editor to the far left.
+You’ll begin by choosing a layout option (here, we’re using a 1/3 to 2/3 split), and then adding the Blocks you need in each column.
+In the left column, we have three Audio Blocks.
+In the right column, two Video Blocks.

-When you click an individual Block you’ll see the Universal Editor options for that Block.
+When you click an individual Block you’ll see the Floating Editor options for that Block.

-To view the Universal Editor for the Container Block, click the ellipsis icon and choose Select Container
+To view the Floating Editor for the Container Block, click the ... in the Block Bar and choose Select Container from the drop-down menu.

 Image Block